caiyuanhao1998/SAX-NeRF/README.md

   author={Ruyi Zha and Tao Jun Lin and Yuanhao Cai and Jiwen Cao and Yanhao Zhang and Hongdong Li}, booktitle={NeurIPS}, year={2024}
 }

+# Perturbed-Gaussian-Ensemble
+@inproceedings{pge,
+  title={Active View Selection with Perturbed Gaussian Ensemble for Tomographic Reconstruction}, author={Yulun Wu and Ruyi Zha and Wei Cao and Yingying Li and Yuanhao Cai and Yaoyao Liu}, booktitle={ECCV}, year={2026}
+}

 # X2-Gaussian